AdBusterOfficial/AdBusterOfficial/README.md

 ---

 ## 🚀 About the Project
-AdBuster 2.0 PRO is a Windows application that automatically detects loud TV ads and lowers the volume in real time.
+AdBuster 2.0 PRO is a fully offline Windows application that detects loud TV commercials and stabilizes audio in real time.
-No cloud.
-No accounts.
-No audio recording.
-Everything runs locally with zero latency.
+No cloud services, no accounts, no audio recording — all processing runs locally with near‑zero latency.

+---

 ### 🔧 Core Features
 - Real‑time audio spike detection